krizkontrolz/Home-Assistant-nextion_handler/README.md

 # Home Assistant Nextion Handler
-(*Version 0.4; Last updated: 2022-03-30*)
+(*Version 0.4; Last updated: 2022-03-31*)

 Nextion Handler allows you to program a Nextion touch screen device (NSPanels in particular) to interact with Home Assistant (HA) **without having to do any coding in ESPHome YAML or Home Assistant automations**.
-It uses a supporting Python script (to handle '**command_strings**' that you program into your HMI files) together with some boilerplate code (that does the heavy lifting for the routine parts of implementing your programmed commands).
+It uses a supporting Python script (to handle '**command_strings**' that you program into your HMI files) together with some boilerplate code (that does the routine parts of implementing your programmed commands).

 * **ESPhome** acts as simple broker tranferring command_strings from the Nextion to HA and Nextion Instructions back from HA to the Nextion (fixed boilerplate YAML configuration, after entering device details and passwords in a list of ```substitutions:```).

-* **Home Assistant** configuration is a single automation calling ```nextion_handler.py``` and includes a dictionary of entity_id aliases (that makes book-keeping much easier for linking Nextion variables with associated Home Assitant entities).
+* **Home Assistant** configuration is a single automation calling ```nextion_handler.py``` and includes a dictionary of entity_id aliases (which makes it easier to manage which Home Assitant entity you associate with each Nextion variable).

-* All programming logic is coded in one place, the **Nextion Editor** HMI files, supported by cut-and-paste boilerplate code to handle the HA interaction loop.
+* All programming logic is kept together in one place, the **Nextion Editor** HMI files, supported by standardised boilerplate code to handle the HA interaction loop.

 ------------------------------------------------------------------------------
 ## Nextion Handler Framework Overview
-There are only 3 places in your Nextion Editor HMI file where you need to enter customized
+There are only 3 places in your Nextion Editor HMI file where you need to enter customised
 code: 2 types of Nextion Handler commands (**NHCmds**), and 1 'subroutine'.

 >'**SET**' commands assign Nextion variables the values of data you request from